Brazil refused to back new IMF aid for Greece, says billions at risk

 But Greek Finance Minister Yannis Stournaras told Reuters on Tuesday that the updated forecast might not show any gap at all.

-The IMF, however, remained sceptical.
-There was "no evidence" that Greece's targeted revenue gains from improved tax collection through to 2016 will materialise, its report said.
+The IMF, however, remained skeptical.
+There was "no evidence" that Greece's targeted revenue gains from improved tax collection through to 2016 will materialize, its report said.

 (Editing by Stephen Nisbet)